 Rick Dacri, president of an HR consulting firm, agrees.
 "Stop focusing on the tasks you've performed in your job and stress what you've accomplished,” he says.
 “Employers hire and pay for results."

-- Highlight Key Skills in a Separate Section.
-"Given their tenure in the workplace, job seekers over 40 are more likely to offer a lot of specific accomplishments.
-Rather than using terms such as 'seasoned' or 'veteran' and the like, these candidates should show their breadth of experience by placing key accomplishments in a highlights section on the first page of their resume, and by using them as focus points in phone and in-person interviews." - Laurie DeSalvo, President of L.D.
-Writing & Resumes and Certified Professional Resume Writer
+Laurie DeSalvo, a certified professional resume writer, believes that older workers should take a streamlined approach to highlight their experience.
+"These candidates should show their breadth of experience by placing key accomplishments in a highlights section on the first page of their resume, and by using them as focus points in phone and in-person interviews."

-- Stay Current.
-"On your resume, emphasize your experience with current trends in your industry to show that your knowledge and skills are up to date." - Kelly Donovan, CPRW, Career Communications Strategist & Certified Professional Resume Writer
+Kelly Donovan a certified professional resume writer, offers a similar sentiment.
+"On your resume,” she says, “emphasize your experience with current trends in your industry to show that your knowledge and skills are up to date."

 Remi Killeen-Weber, an HR project manager, recommends that older workers seek out companies that see their life experience as an asset rather than a detriment.
 "Many companies consider a more mature workforce to be a competitive advantage,” she observes.
 “Employees over the age of 40 bring more experience, more professionalism, and more maturity to any position than their younger counterparts."